RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/memory-management.md

 ## What happens when Redis Enterprise Software is low on RAM?

-If free RAM is low, RS automatically tries to migrate shards to other nodes (if there are any) in order to free RAM on this node.
-If that is not possible, RS causes shards to release memory if the eviction policy allows it, which can cause data loss or out of memory (OOM) messages.
-If shards cannot free memory, then RS depends on the OS processes to kill slaves (but tries to avoid killing masters).

 If a node is low on RAM, RS follows this mitigation flow:

 1. If there are other nodes available, RS migrates shards to other nodes.